NaniSkinner/NaniSkinner/README.md

 I’m currently diving deep into frontend development, exploring the endless possibilities of Web3 and AI, and documenting my journey to help others learn and grow in this space.

-- 🌱 Currently learning: Nevermined AI protocol 🤖
+- 🌱 Currently learning: Codding AI apps 🤖
-- 🔭 Working on: Mode Network Technical Content Creation
+- 🔭 Working on: Dev3Pack Program Managment, Alchemy Ambassador
 - 🌍 Languages: JavaScript, TypeScript, English, Spanish
 - 📫 How to reach me:https://www.naniskinner.com/
 - ⚡ Fun fact: Love being a MOM👧🏻👦🏻, WIFE💞 and CROSSFITTER 💪🏼